 In the last lesson, we sketched up a conceptual model for our data, using an entity-relationship modelling process.
 In this lesson we will see how to translate that sketch into a working Grakn schema.
 As you will see, the whole thing will be quite straightforward.

 The first thing you need to know is that every concept in a Grakn schema is part of a hierarchy; a very powerful concept, that is one of the things that separates Grakn from a property graph or a traditional relational database (Object Relational Database Management Systems also have this feature, but it comes with a lot of added weight).

 Grakn hierarchies are tree-like structures, this means that every concept you add to your schema must have a direct superconcept.
 It cannot have more than one.

 animal is the direct superconcept of

-As a general rule, you can think of concept as more specialised the lower you get into the hierarchy: every concept in your schema is “a kind of” its direct superconcept.
+As a general rule, the lower you get into the hierarchy concepts become more specialised.
+You can say that a concept in your schema is “a kind of” its direct superconcept.
 In the example above,

 cat is a kind of